IBUNHABIBU/platform-game/README.md

 - Player is the fish which eats small fish and being eaten by big fish.
 - A player is able to avoid the big fish.
-- It display the draw when the game is draw.
+- It shows the scores.

 ## [Live demo](https://ibunhabibgame.netlify.app/ "Of the project")